Pennsylvania Attorney General: History

+In 1978, Pennsylvania voters approved an amendment to the Pennsylvania Constitution that gave the electorate the power to elect the attorney general, rather than the position being appointed by the governor.

 List of attorneys general

 There have been four styles of selection for the Pennsylvania attorney general.
 The first phase was colonial, with the first attorney general commissioned in 1683.
 At the outbreak of the Revolution, the sitting attorney general, a loyalist, fled, and new attorneys general were appointed, under the Constitution of 1776, by the state president (or vice-president) with the Supreme Executive Council.
 Under the new constitution of 1790, attorneys general were appointed by the governor, subject to approval by the legislature (similar to how the United States Attorney General is appointed by the president of the United States).
 This remained in the Constitutions of 1838, 1874, and 1968.
 In 1978, voters approved an amendment to the Pennsylvania Constitution making the office of the Pennsylvania Attorney General an elected position, effective as of the general election of 1980.

 Note that before William Penn, there were attorneys general for New Sweden as early as 1643.